Program Details

 Fees

-The cost of participation includes educational costs, group flight airfare, program administration, housing, all meals, international health insurance, entrances to course-related excursions and site visits, and local transportation.
-Generally, program fees to these locations range between $7,500–$9,000.
 Program fees can vary widely due to location, cost of living, airfare, and program inclusions.
-You must also budget for visa, passport and passport photos, meals not included in the program fee, spending money, and miscellaneous living expenses.
+The program fee generally includes tuition, airport transfers, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
+You must also budget for your flight, visa, passport and passport photos, meals not included in the program fee, spending money, and miscellaneous living expenses.

 Recent increases in international airfare and accommodation costs have impacted all instructor-led program fees.
 The LAC strives to follow best practices to provide the lowest cost program while ensuring a quality academic experience.